Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Introduction

 Secondly, among non-invasive devices, fMCG is a method which is well known for its high SNR in data capturing.
 It uses SQUID (for Superconducting QUantum Interference Device) sensors to record the magnetic field of the fetal heart from maternal abdomen.
 But it is expensive and needs a shielded room with an expert specialist to apply it on the mother's abdomen\cite{peters2001monitoring}.

-Next non-invasive technique, known as fECG, is a cheap technology which enables user to perform continuous monitoring.
-This method not only suffers from low SNR, but also its electrodes should be placed on mother's abdomen by a skilled specialists \cite{nassit2015non}.
+Next non-invasive technique, known as fECG, is a cheap technology which enables users to perform continuous monitoring.
+This method not only suffers from low SNR, but also its electrodes should be placed on the mother's abdomen by a skilled specialist \cite{nassit2015non}.

 Finally, CTG is a standard non-invasive clinical method.
 It is a well-known technique which uses Doppler ultrasound sensors to monitor both fHR and uterus contractions.
 It is highly accurate, and requires less skills to operate \cite{nageotte2015fetal, euliano2013monitoring}, but it is highly sensitive to the fetal movements \cite{alnuaimi2019fetal}.